sciZer0/newdiscoveries/c/README.md

 Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” associated with Gravitational Force.

-Target Acceleration associated with Gravitational Force is always 9.8 (m/s²).
+Target Acceleration -- which is the target for Gravitational Force -- is always 9.8 (m/s²).

 Moreover, in reality, each Force, while pushing an object, has its target, meaning has such a characteristic as Target Acceleration.

-In other words, Target Acceleration is THE feature/attribute/characteristic of each Force.
+In other words,

+Target Acceleration is THE feature/attribute/characteristic of each Force.

 > ### Target Acceleration is the acceleration that Force (Organism), while pushing an object, is striving to give to the pushed object.

-The concept of Target Acceleration works like the Butterfly Effect, this new concept changes everything in science.
+In other words,

+> ### Target Acceleration is the acceleration that Organism, by its Hand, while pushing an object, is striving to give to the pushed object.

+--

 ## 2.7.
 New Formula for Force